makaubenson/arrays-js/readme.md

 ### find() method

-- used to retrive one element of an array based on a condition.
+- This method is used to retrive one element of an array based on a condition.
-- It accepts a condition and a callback which is called as the method loops over the array.
+- It accepts a `condition` and a `callback` which is called as the method loops over the array.
-- Find method needs a callback function that returns a boolean.
+- `find()` method needs a callback function that returns a boolean.
 - It `does not return a new array` but the first element of an array that meets the specified condition.
   This method returns `undefined` if the condition is not met.
 - `blur()` can be used to make input fields lose `focus`.